 Fresno Grizzlies Game Notes vs San Jose

 The Grizzlies and Giants continue their six-game series tonight.
 First pitch is scheduled for 6:50 pm PT from Chukchansi Park.
-Grizzlies LHP Michael Prosecky and Giants RHP Will Kempner are the probable starters.
+Grizzlies RHP Jordy Vargas and Giants RHP Gerelmi Maldonado are the probable starters.
 I have attached the roster/game notes.
 The link below has everything needed for tonight.

-This link https://www.milb.com/fresno/ballpark/media has our 2023 Media Guide, Current Roster and our Game Notes throughout this season.
-This year, you can go to the above link for all things Grizzlies Game Day Media.
-This page will be updated prior to FIRST PITCH EVERY GAME DAY.

 To listen to tonight's game: https://www.milb.com/fresno/fans/audio-listen-live